vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 Inorder to get these angles and rotations, I will need to get the bone matrix and figure out the angles with respect to the coordinate axes.
 Then I will be able to actuate the dynamixels according to their positions on the prosthetic arm.

-TO begin with, we first need to understand the positioning and the terminology surrounding the armatures in blender.
+To begin with, we first need to understand the positioning and the terminology surrounding the armatures in blender.
 I will be dealing with vectors and matrices and hence, it is important to know which frame values, local or global, will be transmitted serially to the Arbotix-M robocontroller.

 ![image](https://user-images.githubusercontent.com/24211929/73831999-53825500-482d-11ea-8541-28aa4734f16e.png)